Sunday, 25 January 2026

 To make this card I used:

-7" x 7" white matt card blank
+4" x 4" white linen card blank

-Green textured card and white matt card
+Snippet of white matt card

 I am entering the following challenges: